tanhm12/qa-retrieval/README.md

 For using with multiple users, you might want to add new users into the auth file (default is `auth.csv`).
 ## Running
 ### 1. Run Qdrant
 You can run Qdrant locally or using docker.
-Below commands is used to run Qdrant with docker:
+Below commands are used to run Qdrant with docker:
 ```bash
 cd docker
 sh run_qdrant.sh
 ```
-Qdrant is noww running at port 6333, if you change the port then you need to change the variable `QDRANT_URL` in the config file (`.env`).
+Qdrant is now running at port 6333, if you change the port then you alsp need to update the variable `QDRANT_URL` in the config file (`.env`).
 ### 2. Run service
 Default running port is 10011 (can be changed in `demo.py`).
 ```bash